capytaine/capytaine/docs/developer_manual/installation.rst

 Installation for developers
 ===========================

-Capytaine requires **Python 3.6**.
+Capytaine requires **Python 3.6** or higher.
-(It should work on later versions although it has not been tested yet.)
+It has been successfully tested on Python 3.6 and 3.7, and Numpy 1.15 and 1.16.

 It is recommended to use a `conda environment`_.